Keywords

 In order to characterize the composition of the sample, two key sociodemographic indicators were examined.
 Table 1 presents the distribution of participants by sex, whereas Table 2 details their distribution by area of residence.
 These variables were included to ensure that the sample structure reflects the demographic patterns of the electoral register of the district.

-The technique used was a survey, administered collectively through a structured questionnaire directed at the 506 citizens who comprised the sample.
-The purpose of the instrument was to measure political disaffection through its different components, which are later described in the section on the various levels of political disaffection, distrust in institutions, and socio-political distancing.
+The technique employed was a survey, administered collectively through a structured questionnaire addressed to the 506 citizens who comprised the sample.
+The instrument aimed to measure political disaffection through its conceptual components, operationalized into specific modules and dimensions.

 The data analysis was carried out using IBM SPSS Statistics 26, which facilitated the acquisition of precise and detailed descriptive results for each variable.
-This approach also enabled the verification of the hypotheses proposed in the research, ensuring the robustness and validity of the obtained results.
+This approach allowed for the systematic examination of the levels and distributions of political disaffection, distrust in institutions, and political–social distancing, ensuring the clarity and reliability of the reported findings.

 During the research process, 506 selected individuals participated, all of whom had provided their authorization and informed consent, which allowed us to have the necessary data for the development of the study.
 This consent was obtained in accordance with the principles of intellectual honesty, transparency, respect for intellectual property, and responsibility, according to the Code of Ethics in Research of UCV, version 02, approved by the Resolution of the University Council RCPU N.° 0659-2024-UCV.
 The research received approval from the Research Ethics Committee of the César Vallejo University (UCV).
 Indeed, in line with this same resolution, which governs all research conducted within the institution, it establishes the fundamental principles to protect participants as well as to ensure the scientific integrity of each process.